KimaniPhillips12/Project-4/README.md

 The first step is to understand the data and make it adequate for our neural network.
 - Create Dataframe: Read in from the text file which contains all the book summaries, genre, author, book title, etc. and visualize the data and save it to a dataframe.
 - Delete all the rows where the values for genre and summary are empty because these rows won't be any use for us.
-- Genres: There are also multilabel genre labels for each book.
+- Genres: The genres had multiple labels for each book.
 We will take into account only one label.
 To do so, a study was done to see which genres are the more frequent ones and discard those that aren't.
   ![image](https://github.com/KimaniPhillips12/Project-4/assets/148919702/a6b60531-e41e-4318-8eee-3384fe1b04b0)

 - We also analyzed the text summaries.
-To make the text more suitable for our model, we have to remove "stopwords" (e.g. i,me,my,myself,we,our,ours,ourselves,you,your,yours,a,an,the,and,but,if,or,because,as)
+To make the text more suitable for our models, we have to remove the "stopwords" (e.g. i,me,my,myself,we,our,ours,ourselves,you,your,yours,a,an,the,and,but,if,or,because,as)
 ![image](https://github.com/KimaniPhillips12/Project-4/assets/148919702/fbbf8952-f11b-437d-8a84-a64ca26b0475)
 - We also got rid of periods and punctuation as these won't be of any use to the neural network.